Best Silver Bars To Buy: The Conclusive List

 Poured silver bars use molds of graphite or steel.
 The correct amount of molten silver is poured into each mold, then allowed to cool.
 Poured silver bars are more labor-intensive than minted bars.
 This results in them having higher premiums over the silver spot price than minted bars.
 For this reason we will only cover minted silver bullion bars for this article.

 Common silver bar sizes include one ounce, five ounces, and 10 ounces.
 100 ounce silver bars and kilo silver bars are less common.
+The typical silver bar sizes (1 oz silver bars and 5 oz silver bars) are also the most popular among investors.

 "Name Brand" silver bars refers to silver bars that sell at a premium to "generic" silver bars from lesser-known companies.
 When you buy silver bullion bars from one of these companies, you will pay a bit more.
 On the other hand, you will receive more when you decide to sell.